kriziu/shoes-ecommerce-cms/README.md

 `CLOUDINARY_SECRET`
 ## Installation
+It is configured to work with heroku using this guide: https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.html

 &nbsp;0.
 Make .env file with variables like in upper section.

 &nbsp;1.
 Clone this repository and install like normal strapi application.